Registration is now open for the next Joint Forces Training Base (JFTB) public tour, which is scheduled for Thursday afternoon, Aug. 16.

-Parents take a break while The Youth Center entertains the kids at Kid’s Night Out, on Oct.
-19 from 6 p.m. to 10:30 p.m. at The Youth Center in Los Alamitos.
-Theme is “Halloween Party,” and kids will create spider hats, cotton ball ghosts and paper pumpkins.
-Activities will be trick or treating, a costume contest and balloon fun.
-The movie to be shown will be Halloween themed, and candy, cookies and donuts will be served.
-Pizza, a snack and drink will also be served or can kids can bring their own.
+Parents take a break while we entertain the kids at Kid’s Night Out, on Sept.
+21 from 6 p.m. to 10:30 p.m. at The Youth Center in Los Alamitos.
+Theme is “Camp Out Event,” and kids will create wooden teepees, campfire hands and paint their own pet rocks.
+Activities will be having backyard fun, basketball, and ping pong plus playing pool.
+A movie chosen by the kids will be shown and smores will be served.
+Pizza, a snack and drink will be served.
 Cost is $18 for one child, and $13 for siblings.
-For more information or to sign up, please visit online at www.theyouthcenter.org or call 562-493-4043.
+For more information or to sign up, visit online at www.theyouthcenter.org or call 562-493-4043.

 “Dia de los Muertos” event is being held at St. Isidore Historical Plaza, 10961 Reagan St, Los Alamitos, on Saturday Oct.
 20, from 4 to 10 p.m.
 Food, face painting, raffle and Mariachi Monumental and Las Estrellitas Ballet Folclorico to perform.
 Call 562 596-9918 for details and to reserve a space for the Altar Display Contest.